Deadline for Applications

 Applicants must be currently enrolled in an ALA accredited graduate program in library/information science.

-In addition, applicants must conform to their institution's guidelines and practices for internships, and must have completed at least one third of the course requirements leading to the Masters degree.
+In addition, applicants must meet the eligibility requirements for participating in internships established by their institution, and must conform to their institution's guidelines and practices for internships, and must have completed at least one third of the course requirements leading to the Masters degree.

 CSULB Non-Discrimination Policy